tbmiller-astro/imcascade/README.rst

 Citation
 --------
 ``imcascade`` is open source software made available under the MIT license, written by Tim Miller and Pieter van Dokkum.
-If you use this package in your work please cite Miller & van Dokkum (2021) (Link to paper forthcoming)
+If you use this package in your work please `Miller & van Dokkum (2021) <https://arxiv.org/abs/2109.13262>`_

 Help and Issues
 ---------------